 What is “nofollow”?

-First off, in case you don’t know what “nofollow” means, let’s briefly go over it.
+In case you don’t know what “nofollow” means, let’s briefly go over it.
 If a hyperlink has the “nofollow” attribute attached then it’s a signal you’re giving to Google and other search engine bots, to essentially ignore the link, or in other words, don’t give that website any extra ranking or authority boost because of the link.
 Without that attached Google may see the link as a positive signal for the website.

 Here’s how a link looks when the “nofollow” attribute is added: